jj1bdx/gocldb/callsign-parsing.md

   - Check prefix for determining DXCC/CQZ info
     - Use the longest prefix match in the Prefix (CLDPrefix) table
     - If the prefix match exists, check the contact time
-      - If the time is matched, use and set the DXCC/CQZ info, then exit
+      - If the time is matched, use and set the DXCC/CQZ info, then check whitelisting and exit
       - If the time is not matched, repeat checking all time entries
       - If no match is found, do nothing
     - If no match is found, use a shorter prefix match, then repeat until no match